opsmatic/puppet-opsmatic/README.md

 ----------

 * `$token` - this is your integration token.
-* `$ensure` - to ensure the Opsmatic Puppet Reporter, Opsmatic Agent, and Opsmatic CLI tool is installed or not.
+* `$ensure` - ensure the Opsmatic Puppet Reporter, Opsmatic Agent, or Opsmatic CLI tool is installed or not.

 Support